wbreeze/wind_and_water/_posts/2019-08-01-davenport.md

 ![majority graph]({% link /assets/davenport/abrc_maj.svg %})

 Davenport used a method from capacity planning for computing maximum flow.
-He modeled the problem using a majority graph, which has nodes (places) corresponding to alternatives and directed edges (arrows) weighted with the majority preference for one alternative over the other.
+He modeled the problem using a majority graph, which has nodes (ovals) corresponding to alternatives and directed edges (arrows) weighted with the majority preference for one alternative over the other.
 Computing maximum flow through all three-cycles in this graph gives the minimum